From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Methodology

 Based on the above intuition, we propose a two-stage token-level entropy optimization framework for RLVR training, thereby realizing the exploration-to-exploitation trajectory.
 Let $\mathcal{L}_{\text{GRPO}}$ denote the standard GRPO loss derived from the group-wise advantage formulation, and let $\lambda(\tau)$ be a scalar coefficient that varies with the training step $\tau$.
 The unified objective function is defined as:

-We define the schedule for $\lambda(t)$ as a simple piecewise function:
+We define the schedule for $\lambda(\tau)$ as a simple piecewise function:

-with fixed positive hyper-parameters $\lambda_{\max}$ and $\lambda_{\min}$.
-During Stage 1, the positive coefficient instantiates a entropy maximization variant of GRPO, which encourages diverse sampling.
-The switch is triggered when the running average of $H_{\text{token}}$ saturates, which occurs after roughly $80\%$ of the total training steps empirically (denoted as $\tau_{\text{switch}}$).
-Stage 2 flips the same term so that entropy is now minimized, which direct the model towards confident and deterministic outputs, consolidating knowledge gained during exploration.
-The adaptive scheduling ensures the model fully benefits from both regimes.
-The full pipeline pseudo code can be found in Algorithm~\ref{alg:grpo}.
-Here, we only use a simple piecewise function and achieve great empirical performance.
-It demonstrates the potential of our two-stage transition design.
-More sophisticated schedulers, such as a linear-decay schedule, are also discussed in the appendix.
+with hyper-parameters $\lambda_{\max},\lambda_{\min}>0$.
+During Stage 1, the positive coefficient instantiates an entropy maximization variant of GRPO, which encourages diverse sampling.
+The switching point is triggered at the $\tau_{\text{switch}}$ training step.
+We studied $\tau_{\text{switch}}$ in Section~\ref{ablation_study}.
+Subsequently, Stage 2 flips the coefficient $-\lambda_{\text{min}}$ to minimize entropy.
+This shifts the optimization objective, directing the model to produce confident outputs and consolidate the knowledge acquired during the exploration phase.
+The adaptive scheduling ensures that the model benefits from both regimes.
+The pseudo code is given in Algorithm~\ref{alg:grpo}.